Bryan De La Cruz Preview, Player Props: Marlins vs. Dodgers

-The Miami Marlins and Bryan De La Cruz (.368 slugging percentage over his past 10 games, including one homer), battle starter Tony Gonsolin and the Los Angeles Dodgers at Dodger Stadium, Friday at 10:10 PM ET.
+The Miami Marlins and Bryan De La Cruz (.308 slugging percentage over his past 10 games, including one homer), battle starting pitcher Caleb Ferguson and the Los Angeles Dodgers at Dodger Stadium, Saturday at 3:00 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Astros.
+He had a hitless showing in his most recent game (0-for-5) against the Dodgers.

 Bryan De La Cruz Game Info & Props vs. the Dodgers